drocheam/optrace/docs/source/usage/elements.rst

 Paired with :python:`orientation="Constant"` all rays are emitted in parallel.

-We can also define lambertian divergence, which follows the cosine law.
+We can also define Lambertian divergence, which follows the cosine law.
 :python:`div_angle` defines the half opening angle of the cone volume in which the divergence is generated.

 .. testcode::